 About me

 During my PhD, I worked on methods for robust cognitive modeling.
-I have since extended this work to better understand and address the challenges to robust modeling more broadly, in particular in machine learning.
-I am particularly interested in the following research areas: model misspecification; experimental design; active learning; Bayesian inference; parameter identifiability and correlation; robust inference; transfer learning.
-I also maintain a strong interest in the applications of my work to scientific theory and practice, particularly in cognitive science.
+I have since extended this work to better understand and address the challenges to robust statistical learning more broadly.
+Most of my work uses the framework of Bayesian inference.
+I am particularly interested in the following research areas: model misspecification; experimental design; parameter identifiability and correlation; robustness; transfer learning; statistical learning theory; uncertainty quantification.
+I maintain a strong interest in the applications of my work to scientific theory and practice, particularly in cognitive science.

 Research